OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-error-handling.md

 - **code**:  The `code` property of an error message contains a string that is part of the `OfficeExtension.ErrorCodes` or `Excel.ErrorCodes` list.
 For example, the error code "InvalidReference" indicates that the reference is not valid for the specified operation.
 Error codes are not localized.

 - **message**: The `message` property of an error message contains a summary of the error in the localized string.
-The error message is not intended for end-user consumption; you should use the error code and appropriate business logic to determine the error message that your add-in shows to end-users.
+The error message is not intended for consumption by end users; you should use the error code and appropriate business logic to determine the error message that your add-in shows to end users.

 - **debugInfo**: When present, the `debugInfo` property of the error message provides additional information that you can use to understand the root cause of the error.

 > [!NOTE]
 > If you use `console.log()` to print error messages to the console, those messages will only be visible on the server.
-End-users will not see those error messages in the add-in taskpane or anywhere in the host application.
+End users will not see those error messages in the add-in taskpane or anywhere in the host application.

 ## See also